 The phrase ‘content is king’ may be way overused.
 But it’s still true.
 Companies who drive their content marketing efforts (i.e. publish at least 16 or more blog per month) gained 3.5 times more traffic than those who only published 0-4 blogs per month.
 Does that mean you should get writing now, like, right now?
 Er, make sure you’re writing the right kind of content before running to your keyboard.

-Content marketing is one of the biggest converters and 55% of marketers want to make content creation their top marketing priority this year, but Google only likes good, quality content (in their troller’s eyes not as subjective as you might think).
+Content marketing is one of the biggest converters and 55% of marketers want to make content creation their top marketing priority this year, but Google only likes good, quality content–quality as suggested by their crawlers, which not as subjective as you might think.
 What that means in Google and consumer terms is that your content has to be thorough (i.e. long enough), it has to cover the topic well using all the right keywords and, most importantly, it has to be of value to your audience.

 The average first page result on Google SERP is 1,890 words, according to Backlinko.
 You’d think consumers would like shorter pieces, but that isn’t the case.
 In fact, Google penalizes what it denotes as ‘thin’ content, which is content that it deems to have little user value.